-Jersey Sport was formed as the independent body for the development of sport and active living in Jersey in June 2017, as an arms-length organisation supported by the Government of Jersey.
-Its remit is to champion the cause of sport and active living in the island, working to support the development of physical literacy and encourage islanders to be more active.
+Jersey Sport was formed as the independent body for the development of sport and active living in Jersey, in June 2017 – as an arms-length organisation supported by the Government of Jersey.
+We are also a registered charity.

 Move More Referral is a 12-week programme of exercise for people in Jersey.
 It’s for Islanders aged 16 or over with, or at risk of, certain medical conditions or pre/post surgery and is run by specially-trained fitness instructors.